The Making Of a MAMIL: My Journey Back Into Cycling

 The light globe went off, if I wanted to get better then I needed a coach.
 Lee, an ex professional cyclist who himself was late into cycling has become the man for the job.
 He is not just a coach putting together training plans for my chosen events but he has also become a mentor of sorts whom I can chat with regularly about all matters cycling.

 July 2016: I’m Actually Starting to Feel Like a Cyclist

 There were moments during the 2016 Gran Fondo New York and the 2016 Etape du Tour that I actually felt like a proper cyclist.
 I wasn’t pissing about at the back of the field like I had been up until this point but rather I was mixing it here and there with cyclists who actually looked like they new what they were doing, club cyclists who had been riding for years.
-This mainly happened on the flat and rolling terrain and my bubble was burst on the hills and mountains where I still struggled but hey my overall improvement in my new sport was palpable.
+This mainly happened on the flat and rolling terrain and my bubble was burst on the hills and mountains where I still struggled but hey my overall improvement in my new sport was very real.
 It made me smile and really stoked my competitive drive further.

 I was also starting to look like a cyclist……in my opinion:

 June 2017: Completed My First Ultra Endurance Bikepacking Race, The Trans America

 So there you have it.
 Giggling around Richmond Park in November 2008 on a steel hybrid dressed in cargo shorts and rugby jersey, to my first lycra clad Sportive in October 2012 on a proper road bike, to completing a 6,730 kilometer ultra endurance bike packing race across America in June 2017.